Ovadia Yosef: Early life

+Yosef composed his first sefer, together with two friends, called Machberet Ha'atakat Hidot.

-In 1937, Rabbi Yaakov Dweck sent Yosef to give the daily Ben Ish Hai halakha shiur in his stead at the Ohel Rachel Synagogue for the Persian Jewish community in the Beit Yisrael neighborhood.
-In the course of giving this shiur, Yosef dissented many times with the stringent opinions of the Ben Ish Hai, who preferred the rulings of the Ari zal over Yosef Karo.
-This was a defining moment for Yosef, who had found a podium to give air to his opinions, while simultaneously learning how to deal with the negative feedback he was receiving from many in his audience, especially from his fellow Iraqi Jews.
+In 1937, Rabbi Yaakov Dweck sent Yosef to give the daily Ben Ish Hai halakha shiur in his stead at the Ohel Rachel Synagogue for the Persian Jewish community in Beit Yisrael.
+In the course of giving this shiur, Yosef dissented many times with the stringent opinions of the Ben Ish Hai, who preferred the rulings of the Ari zal to Yosef Karo.
+This was a defining moment for Yosef, who had found a place to air his opinions while simultaneously learning how to deal with the criticism he was receiving from many in his audience, especially his fellow Iraqi Jews.
 A number of notable rabbis, among them Yitzhak Nissim, rebuked him over the years for his positions, even burning his first halakha sefer, Hazon Ovadia.
-But Rabbi Attiya encouraged his student to continue ruling according to his own understanding.
-Yosef's objections on Ben Ish Hai, for many years in handwritten form only, were printed beginning in 1998 with the appearance of his Halikhot Olam.
+But Rabbi Attiya encouraged Yosef to continue ruling according to his own understanding.
+Yosef's objections to Ben Ish Hai, for many years in handwritten form only, were printed beginning in 1998 with the appearance of his Halikhot Olam.

-Yosef received rabbinic ordination at the age of 20.
-He became a long-time friend of several members of his class who went on to prominent leadership positions in the Sephardi world, such as Rabbi Ben Zion Abba Shaul, Rabbi Baruch Ben Haim, Rabbi Yehuda Moallem and Rabbi Zion Levy.
+Yosef received rabbinic ordination at age 20.
+He became a longtime friend of several members of his class who went on to prominent leadership positions in the Sephardi world, including Rabbis Ben Zion Abba Shaul, Baruch Ben Haim, Yehuda Moallem, and Zion Levy.

 Residing in Egypt

-In 1947, Yosef was invited to Cairo by Rabbi Aharon Choueka, founder of yeshiva 'Ahavah VeAchvah', to teach in his yeshiva.
-Yosef also served, at the request of Rabbi Ben-Zion Meir Hai Uziel, as head of the Cairo beth din (rabbinical court).
-Yosef found that religious observance was lax in Egypt, be it the Jewish community at large, or even its rabbis.
+In 1947, Yosef was invited to Cairo by Rabbi Aharon Choueka, founder of yeshiva Ahavah VeAchvah, to teach in his yeshiva.
+At Rabbi Ben-Zion Meir Hai Uziel's request, Yosef also served as head of the Cairo beth din (rabbinical court).
+Yosef considered religious observance lax in Egypt, both in the Jewish community at large and among its rabbis.
 One of the major Halachic issues was the lack of any organised system of Kashrut, which led to conflict between him and other members of the community.
-It was due to these events that Yosef resigned from his position, just two years after arriving in Cairo.
-Approximately one year later he returned to what in the meantime had become Israel.
+Due to these events Yosef resigned from his position just two years after arriving in Cairo.
+About a year later he returned to what in the meantime had become Israel.